curtbushko/build-scheduler/README.md

-# build scheduler
+# BUILD SCHEDULER

 Basis for idea: [Build Queues on Vercel](https://vercel.com/docs/builds/build-queues)

-From the doc:
+From the website:

-# Concurrency queue
+## Concurrency queue
 This queue manages how many builds can run in parallel based on the number of concurrent build slots available to the team and user.
 If all concurrent build slots are in use, new builds are queued until a slot becomes available unless you have On-Demand Concurrent Builds enabled at the project level.

 ## How concurrent build slots work